-As the company's headquarters, AWE’s Aldermaston site covers approximately 750 acres.
-Once a wartime airfield, today Aldermaston is a centre of excellence housing advanced research, design and manufacturing facilities.
+AWE Aldermaston covers a site of approximately 750 acres.
+Once a wartime airfield, today Aldermaston is a centre of excellence, housing advanced research, design and manufacturing facilities.

-AWE Blacknest is home to our Forensic Seismology department.
-Here we research and develop techniques to distinguish seismic signals generated by underground nuclear explosions from those generated by earthquakes.
+AWE Blacknest is home to the Forensic Seismology department.
+Here techniques are researched and developed to distinguish seismic signals generated by underground nuclear explosions from those generated by earthquakes.
 The forensic seismology work undertaken at Blacknest is pivotal to the Comprehensive Nuclear Test Ban Treaty.